Ludvigaman/MinVid/README.md

 **Things I want to add**
 - Perhaps an image board, so you can store images too
+- The option to enable subtitles and add SRT files etc.
 - Comic / Manga etc?

 **Login**